Governor calls on flood-weary Vermonters to 'stick together' with more thunderstorms on the horizon

-LYNDON, Vt. — (AP) — Vermont’s governor said Wednesday that the latest storm to the hit the state was “much worse than a punch or a kick,” and he called on residents to “stick together” amid reports that more bad weather is on its way.
+LYNDON, Vt. — (AP) — Vermont's governor said Wednesday that the latest storms to hit the state have undone much of the cleanup and recovery work done since its last major bout of flooding only weeks ago, and he called on residents to "stick together" amid fears that more bad weather was on its way.

-Thunderstorms brought another round of heavy flooding Tuesday that caved in and washed away roads, crushed vehicles, pushed homes off their foundations and required at least two dozen boat rescues in northeastern Vermont.
-Some areas got more than 8 inches (20 centimeters) of rain, which was more than some places had ever gotten in a single day.
+Thunderstorms on Tuesday brought another round of heavy flooding that washed away roads, crushed vehicles, pushed homes off their foundations and required at least two dozen boat rescues in northeastern Vermont.
+Some areas got more than 8 inches (20 centimeters) of rain.

-More downpours were expected Wednesday, with flash-flooding possible in some already inundated areas, Jennifer Morrison, the commissioner of the Vermont Department of Public Safety, said at a news conference Wednesday in Berlin, near Montpelier.
+More downpours were expected Wednesday, with flash-flooding possible in some already inundated areas, Jennifer Morrison, the commissioner of the Vermont Department of Public Safety, said at a news conference in Berlin, near the state capital, Montpelier.
 A National Weather Service flood watch was in effect for central and northern Vermont from noon until midnight.

-“This time, it’s especially bad after workers spent the past three weeks working furiously to recover from the last flooding," Gov. Phil Scott said at the news conference.
+“This time, it’s especially bad after workers spent the past three weeks working furiously to recover from the last flooding,” Gov. Phil Scott said at the news conference.
 “It feels much worse than a punch or a kick.
 It’s simply demoralizing.
-We have to stick together and fight back against the feeling of defeat.”
+But we can’t give up.
+We’ve got to stick together and fight back against the feeling of defeat.”

-The new flooding has caused destruction like the flooding of weeks earlier in which two people died, albeit on a smaller scale.
-Cars and trucks were smashed and covered in mud, several homes were destroyed and pushed downstream, utility poles and power lines were knocked down, and asphalt roads were washed away.
+This week’s storms have brought a modicum of the destruction the state endured in early July, when the flooding also killed two people.
+As of Wednesday, there were no reported deaths caused by the latest storms, but Morrison said “very preliminary information” indicated that 50 homes were destroyed over suffered significant damage.
+Half a dozen roads remained closed, lightning strike knocked out water for part of the town of St. Johnsbury, and flooding had contaminated several wells that serve the village of Lyndonville, officials said.

-LYNDON, Vt.
-(AP) — Weeks after Jason Pilbin witnessed a driver get swept away by floodwaters, his northeastern Vermont community was ravaged again by flooding.
+“I get more apprehensive with every storm.
+All of us are watching the weather,” Scott said.
+With already-saturated soils and already-damaged infrastructure, “this just adds insult to injury.”

-Pilbin went outside with a flashlight and headlamp around 2:30 a.m.
+Weeks after Jason Pilbin watched a driver get swept away by floodwaters, his northeastern Vermont town of Lyndon was ravaged again.
+He went outside with a flashlight and headlamp around 2:30 a.m.
 Tuesday to help some neighbors evacuate and then collected their vital medications about 20 minutes before their house broke in half.
 After that, he woke up another neighbor to help her to leave her home.

 Nearly three weeks ago, Pilbin watched helplessly as a man drowned after getting caught while driving through flooding caused by the remnants of Hurricane Beryl.
 "Unfortunately, I wasn't able to save him, but I was able to save these" people, he said.
 "I guess that makes up for some of it.
 It's been rough."